 Just off the coast, fishermen take their small boats out from the marina to find their catch of the day.

 With a beautiful calm sea and crystal-clear water, you may want to spend all day on one of the Podstrana beaches.
 We often do.

 Colorful umbrellas are scattered along the beach on a hot July afternoon.

 The below photo is a great capture of the Podstrana Riviera.
-This stretch of coastline includes the beach of Le Méridien Lav, Split.
-This is one of the few five-star hotels in the region.
-Beaches in Croatia are free and public, so we often enjoy the pristine emerald waters of the Adriatic Sea in front of the resort.
+This stretch of coastline includes the beach at Le Méridien Lav, Split.
+This is one of the few five-star hotels located in the Balkans.
+Thankfully, the beaches in Croatia are free and open to the public, so we often enjoy the pristine emerald waters of the Adriatic Sea in front of the resort.